Traditional types of paints and finishes

 Acrylic (latex) paints

-A vast range of acrylic paints is now manufactured for exterior timberwork which is more resistant to weathering and discolouring from UV rays.
-Although acrylic paints, particularly gloss acrylics, are more resistant to colouring and cracking, they are better suited for fixed external joinery (fascias, posts and trims) rather than moveable fixtures (windows and doors) which may stick on opening.
-They are not suitable for use on old masonry walls as they can trap moisture, damage the brickwork and cause paint to blister and crack
+Manufacturers make a vast range of acrylic paints for exterior timberwork.
+These paints are more resistant to weathering and discolouration from UV rays.
+Acrylic paints (particularly gloss acrylics) are more resistant to colouring and cracking.
+They are better suited for fixed external joinery (fascias, posts and trims), rather than moveable fixtures (windows and doors) which may stick on opening.
+They are not suitable for use on old masonry walls as they can trap moisture, damage brickwork and cause paint to blister and crack.

-Oil stains are made with oxides mixed with pale boiled linseed oil (2 lbs (0.906 kilograms) colour oxide to 1 gallon (4.54 litres) oil) plus a little turpentine to ensure stain penetrated timber.
+Oil stains are made with oxides mixed with pale boiled linseed oil - 2 pounds (0.906 kilograms) colour oxide to 1 gallon (4.54 litres) oil, plus a little turpentine to ensure stain-penetrated timber.
 Colour oxides generally comprised burnt amber (brown) and burnt amber + red oxide (red brown).
 Yellow colour oxides were less commonly used for this type of exterior oil stain.
 A popular external finish for traditional Queensland timber buildings with trims and panels usually painted white, cream or stone.

-A type of varnish pigmented with black or brown and diluted with turpentine.
-It was traditionally used on timber floors since the Colonial era.
-The fashion in the late 1800s and early 1900s was to coat the edges of interior timber flooring with the remaining area covered with rugs or cloth.
+A type of varnish pigmented with black or brown and diluted with turpentine, traditionally used on timber floors since the Colonial era.
+The fashion in the late 1800s and early 1900s was to coat the edges of interior timber flooring, with the remaining area covered with rugs or cloth.

 Water-based calcimine (kalsomine) and distempers

-Water-based calcimine and distempers are water-based washes that allow moisture to evaporate from the surface of the plaster after it has passed through the often soft, porous early brickwork.
-It is made with a mix of whiting and colour dissolved in water and held together with size (a gelatinous solution used as a binder in water paints to produce a cost effective dead flat finish).
-They vary greatly in quality depending on how they are made and are commonly used on ceilings and interior walls.
+Water-based calcimine and distempers are water-based washes.
+They allow moisture to evaporate from the surface of plaster after it has passed through the often soft, porous early brickwork.
+It is a mix of whiting and colour dissolved in water and held together with size (a gelatinous solution used as a binder in water paints to produce a cost effective dead flat finish).
+They vary in quality depending on manufacture and are used on ceilings and interior walls.

-External oil-bound distempers (Hollis distemper, an old Walpamur water paint) are similar in appearance to limewash, but with the added advantage of adhering to Portland cement renders.
-Oil-bound distempers developed a bad reputation between the 1930s-1960s as the coating did not work when petrifying liquid was added to improve waterproofing and durability.
+External oil-bound distempers (Hollis distemper, an old Walpamur water paint) are similar in appearance to limewash, but have the advantage of adhering to Portland cement renders.
+Oil-bound distempers developed a bad reputation from 1930s-1960s as the coating did not work when petrifying liquid was added to improve waterproofing and durability.

 Oil (enamel) paints